lenran659/hooksy/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Ensure all tests pass and code is properly formatted
+4. Ensure code is properly formatted
 5. Submit a pull request

 ## License